mikro-orm/mikro-orm/docs/docs/migrations.md

 ## Running migrations in production

-In production environment we might want to use compiled migration files.
-Since v5, this should work almost out of box, all we need to do is to configure the migration path accordingly:
+In production environment you might want to use compiled migration files.
+Since v5, this should work almost out of box, all you need to do is to configure the migration path accordingly:

 ```ts
 import { MikroORM, Utils } from '@mikro-orm/core';